This interview previously appeared in The Recorder, volume 8, no. 1 (January 2016)

 (How) has the recorder changed in the 30 years the CD covers?

-For a long time, there was a tendency to show: ‘We recorder players can compete too’, a feeling of having to catch up.
+For a long time, there was a tendency among players to show: ‘We recorder players can compete too’, a feeling of having to catch up.
 I have always found that unfortunate, especially when it led to needlessly complicated fuss and excessive toughness.
 The fact is that ‘modern music’ came late to the recorder, but that backlog has long since been cleared.
 Thankfully, then, no more frustrations.
 In that development, people liked to profile themselves as extreme forerunners by using new media.
 I always find that interesting, be it in the field of the recorder, the violin, or the triangle.
 In the late 1980s, I did a project with Saskia Coolens Foundation Recorders, about live sampling, sequencing and the repetitive sound patterns you then get and how they can work spatially.
 Back then, though, that involved huge and expensive spool recorders and mixing consoles.
 Nowadays, anyone can have a small loop station.

 Electronics, visual media, and the theatre that goes with them must be tried, if only because they take you to different concert platforms and audiences.
 The best thing about this development is that it brought pop music closer.
 And that brings me to the present: I think people now more freely arrange their own (own) pop music and folk music and freely use historical inspirations when making programmes, and all the novelties of the last decades have a logical place in them.